vanessamatvei/QIANets/README.md

 pip install -r requirements.txt

-3. Set up your environment for quantum-inspired computations [Optional] Install quantum computing libraries such as Qiskit for deeper exploration of the quantum principles:
+3. Set up your environment for quantum-inspired computations [Optional] Install quantum computing libraries such as Qiskit for deeper exploration of the quantum principles.
-# optional: install Qiskit
-pip install qiskit

 ---